Citric acid passivation of stainless steel--

 I have noticed that the industry seems to be going more and more towards passivation via citric acid solutions.
 My management is concerned over this change.
 I am researching toxicity vs. nitric acid as well as functionality (does the citric acid get the job done).
 Any input you could provide, or if you could point me in a direction of where I could find the technical back up data to support such a change would be extremely appreciated.

 Thanking you in advance.Paul Diolosa

 I sent an inquiry to the Q&A page in one of the trade publications a year or two ago about this same issue (use of alternate passivation techniques) but never got a response.
-I would happily go over to a non-chromated passivation solution if I thought the people who require QQ-P-35 [link is to spec at Defense Logistics Agency, dla.mil] Type II would let me.
+I would happily go over to a non-chromated passivation solution if I thought the people who require QQ-P-35 [link is to free spec at Defense Logistics Agency, dla.mil] Type II would let me.
 Anyone else have input?
 Our application is 303SS.

 microwave & cable assemblies